Especially around the holidays, there are a lot of events that you may be invited to, and a lot of events that you may have the opportunity to attend.

 Consideration 1: What do I want my holiday to look like?

-By the same token, you are likely to value the long-standing traditions your family or friends have, and making sure you are able to really connect with the holiday feeling is more important than attending any particular event.
-You just want to make sure that you are able to enjoy the most significant parts of the holidays for you.
+By the same token, you are likely to value the long-standing traditions your family or friends have.
+Being able to really connect with the holiday feeling is likely more important than attending any particular event.
+You just want to make sure that you are able to enjoy what you consider the most significant parts of the holiday!

 Consideration 2: Do I want to go?